 Damage during a trip is rare.
 When it does happen, Turo strives to make the claims process as smooth as possible.

-What Happens: Please report damage here.
-The primary guest must provide their personal insurance information.
-Turo will determine if damage occurred during the trip, check if the damage is wear and tear, or is related to a Terms of Service violation or any prohibited uses.
+If Turo manages the claim, the primary guest must provide their personal insurance information.
+Turo will determine if damage occurred during the trip, and if the damage is wear and tear, or is related to a Terms of Service violation or any prohibited uses.

 Timing: Damage must be reported the earlier of less than 24 hours of trip end or immediately after becoming aware of it.
-Eligibility is usually determined within 1-3 business day.
+Eligibility is usually determined within one to three business days.